Education and Training Options

 North Kensington Centre - Wornington Road, London, W10 5QQ

 Tel: 020 7450 1889

-To find other local Post-16 settings and more information, please see the Local Offer's Further Education and Colleges page.
+To find other local Post-16 settings and more information, please go to the Local Offer's Further Education and Colleges page by clicking here.

 Apprenticeships, Traineeships & Supported Internships